cs3org/OCM-API/IETF-OCM.md

 ## Fields

 * REQUIRED shareWith (string)
-  OCM Address of the user, group or federation the provider wants to share the Resource with.
+  OCM Address of the user or group the provider wants to share the Resource with.
 This MUST be known in advance, either via a previous Invitation or through other means.
   Example: "51dc30ddc473d43a6011e9ebba6ca770@cloud.example.org"
 * REQUIRED name (string)
   Name of the Resource (file or folder).